School Committee members say communication is a critical item among Superintendent Lynne Celli’s goals for 2011-12.

-He was referring to a parent who was concerned that details were hard to come by after a middle school teacher was placed on administrative leave at the end of the school year.
+He was referring to a parent who was concerned that details were hard to come by after a was placed on administrative leave at the end of the school year.

-At an earlier meeting, June 22, several parents stood up and said they were unhappy about changes to the high school music program.
+At an earlier meeting, June 22, several parents stood up and said they were unhappy about changes to the program.

 School Committee members were unaware of the changes.

 Regarding the middle school situation, the superintendent said school officials were limited in what they could say because the matter was under investigation.

 Regarding the music changes at the high school, the superintendent said at the June meeting that the changes were in flux and administrators were hopeful until the last minute that the situation could be resolved.